The Federal Reserve System, Its Four Functions, and How It All Works

 Is the Fed Really a "Secret Society" That Controls Your Money?

 The Federal Reserve System is America's central bank.
 That makes it the most powerful single actor in the U.S. economy and thus the world.
 It is so complicated that some consider it a "secret society" that controls the world's money.
-They’re right about its function, but there is nothing secret about it.
+They’re right, central banks do manage the money supply around the globe.
+But there is nothing secret about it.

 Four Functions of the Federal Reserve System

 The Federal Reserve's most critical and visible function is to conduct monetary policy.